pubg/kube-image-deployer/readme.md

 # kube-image-deployer

-kube-image-deployer is a Kubernetes controller that monitors Docker Registry Image:Tag.
+kube-image-deployer is a Kubernetes controller that closely monitors Docker Registry Image:Tag.

-It is similar to Keel, but only monitors a single tag and operates more concisely.
+Unlike Keel, kube-image-deployer only tracks a single tag and operates in a more straightforward manner.

-It monitors both Container and InitContainer.
-Currently supported Workloads are:
+It observes both *Container* and *InitContainer* in supported Kubernetes Workloads such as *deployment*, *statefulset*, *daemonset*, and *cronjob*.
- * deployment
- * statefulset
- * daemonset
- * cronjob

 # Available Environment Flags
 ```go